dhanton/quantum-chess/docs/index.md

 And yet, it presents a unique sandbox (even to people with limited technical background) to interact directly with quantum phenomena.
 In doing so the player can develop a more intuitive understanding of the underlying physical principles.
 And most of these principles are represented in Quantum Chess (such as superposition, entanglement, collapse, bell states or interference) and come from real quantum systems.
 Or, at least for now, from their simulations.

 In our opinion (and this is the opinion expressed in the [paper](https://arxiv.org/abs/1906.05836) as well), quantum games should not teach you quantum physics directly, but rather let you interact with the quantum world.
-We think this is usually much more effective and didactic.
+We think this is usually a much more effective teaching method.

 Although a quantum sandbox sounds exciting, we recommend that players complete the [guided-tutorials](https://github.com/Dhanton/quantum-chess#getting-started) first before playing an actual game of quantum chess.